galberola/galberola.github.io/_posts/2025-02-05-unity-dots-general-programming-concepts.md

 To start learning about **Unity's DOTS implementations**:

+Start here 👉 <a href="https://learn.unity.com/tutorial/65bbbee8edbc2a1bb56409d4?uv=6&projectId=65b3d3cfedbc2a5399ce3740#">Basics of DOTS: Jobs and Entities, Unity Learn project</a>

+<small>This is an intro to the concepts</small>

 <a href="https://unity.com/campaign/data-oriented-design-bootcamp" target="_blank">Unity's DOTS bootcamp</a>

 <small><b>I really recommend this</b> bootcamp.
 But be wary, it's not holding your hand.
 Expect to revisit parts of it more than once, and have the code open while going through the video.
 Pause, experiment a bit, repeat.</small>